Flecs v4.0

 // Match spaceships where none of the engines are healthy

-SpaceShip, !{ (Engine, $engine), Healthy($healthy) }
+SpaceShip, !{ (Engine, $engine), Healthy($engine) }

-// Match spaceships where all of the engines
+// Match spaceships where all of the engines are healthy

-SpaceShip, !{ (Engine, $engine), !Healthy($healthy) }
+SpaceShip, !{ (Engine, $engine), !Healthy($engine) }